AGProjects/sylk-webrtc/README.md

 Nodejs can be downloaded from https://nodejs.org

-npm or yarn can be used for installing dependencies.
-If using npm, after installation upgrade it to version > 3.0:
+yarn must be used to install dependencies, it can be installed as
+follows:

 ```
-npm install -g npm
+npm install -g yarn
 ```

 NOTE: depending on your Node installation you might need to use `sudo`.